MicrosoftDocs/altspace-vr/altspace-vr/world-building/world-building-getting-started.md

     ![A screenshot of the Administrator controls on the Universe page.](images/003-admin-controls.png)

 1. Click the **Create World** button.
-1. Enter a **Name** and a **Description** for your universe.
+1. Enter a **Name** and a **Description** for your world.
-2. Under **Privacy Settings**, select **Private** or **Unlisted**.
+1. Under **Privacy Settings**, select **Private** or **Unlisted**.

 > [!NOTE]
-> Private worlds can only be joined by the owner or a universe administrator.
+> As noted above, private worlds can only be joined by the owner or a universe administrator.
 Unlisted worlds are available for others to join, but do not appear in the UI--they need an explicit invite.
+If you select neither option, your world is public.
 Public worlds are discoverable in the Worlds menu and the Friends list.

-2. If needed, fill in the remaining text boxes and the Advanced options:
+1. If desired, fill in the remaining text boxes and the Advanced options:

     **Default Contextual Roles**

     **Advance Formatting**

-    You need to select a template so you'll have a virtual environment to start with.
-You can change this later.

-3. On the right side of the screen, select a template.
+1. On the right side of the screen, select a template.
+This gives you a virtual environment to start with--you can change it later.

     ![A screenshot of some templates available for your world.](images/004-templates.png)